amoury/mern-github-searcher/README.md

 docker-compose up --build
 ```

-This will build the images and create all the necessary networks.
+This will build the images with all the necessary dependencies and create all the necessary networks.

 ### Ports